Genomic-Medicine-Linkoping/var-genes-ro/README.md

 The phenotype information is appended in the fasta headers after `|||` in order to make it more machine readable.

-4. Jupyter notebooks used to create final VAR sequences from intermediary files
+4. Jupyter notebooks used to create final VAR sequences from the intermediary files (see 2.
+Processed (intermediary) VAR sequence files above)

 - `bin/add_phenos_to_fasta.ipynb`: This Jupyter notebook appends corresponding phenotype data to fasta headers.
 This makes the phenotype data more accessible in downstream analyses.
 - `bin/gather_seqs.ipynb`: This Jupyter notebook reads a list of sequence identifiers from `proc/phenotypes.csv` and gathers those sequences into `non-coding.fa` fasta file as well as the ones left over to `coding.fa`.